sm-doctor/sm-doctor.github.io/content/About/index.md

 ## First Principles Thinking
 Applying first principles thinking to health, returning to the philosophical essence of TCM—"harmony between man and nature, the monism of qi, and the theory of yin-yang and the five elements":
 1. **Foundational Level**: Tracing the ontology, epistemology, and methodology of TCM.
-2. **Principles Level**: The systemic essence of life, the essence of interactions between matter, energy, and information in the environment, and the quantum field essence of the unity of man and nature.
+2. **Principles Level**: The systems essence of life, the essence of interactions between matter, energy, and information in the environment, and the quantum field essence of the unity of man and nature.
 3. **Application Level**: Practical implementation and application of integrated healthcare-elderly care system therapies.

 ---